 This confidential information is kept on file for IRS purposes.
 It is also used to analyze overall giving patterns in order to make more accurate budget projections, as well as to understand donors’ interests in our mission and to update them on the organization’s plans and activities.
 This information is shared with staff and board members, only on a confidential and need-to-know basis.

 APH does not sell, rent, trade or share its donor list with any other organization.
 APH never sends out mailings on behalf of other organizations.

-If you would like more information about APH’s donor policy, or to review personal information collected, please contact Bob Belknap at (502) 899-2362 or firstname.lastname@example.org.
+If you would like more information about APH’s donor policy, or to review personal information collected, please contact Lisa Echsner, Director of Advancement, at 502-899-2351 or firstname.lastname@example.org.

 It is the policy of APH to communicate with donors according to their expressed preferences whenever possible.
 APH will discontinue or change the method used to contact any person upon that person’s oral or written request directed to the organization.

 Upon a person’s (or a person’s authorized representative’s) request that APH discontinue further contacts, the person’s name and address will be promptly modified in APH’s donor database to ensure that no further contact is made with the person.

 Security Measures: APH takes several precautions to protect Donor information.
 When you submit sensitive information via the website, your information is protected both online and offline.

 Wherever we collect sensitive information (such as credit card data), that information is encrypted and transmitted to us in a secure way.
 You can verify this by looking for a lock icon in the address bar.